mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cloud-backup-schedule/docs/export.md

 #### FrequencyType

 Frequency associated with the export policy.
-Value can be daily, weekly, or monthly.
+Value can be daily, weekly, monthly or yearly.

 _Required_: No